siriusctrl/UniPublic/COMP90024 CCC/Note/Week3.md

 ### Time is not the same for everyone

 - NTP synchronizes participating computers to within a few milliseconds of Coordinated Universal Time(UTC).

+### Past Exams

+- [2016 Q1] Cloud computing does not solve the fundamental challenges associated with large-scale distributed systems.
+Discuss.
+[8]
+  1. We still cannot have a global clock for each individual servers
+  2. Network latency still exist
+  3. Data transport still costly
+  4. No global clock (time ubiquitous)
+  5. We need to have a open interface for illegitimate user interact with us but the network is still insecure, namely network security and reliability problem still exist.
+  6. Bandwidth is still a limited resource, we can’t send request and get responds as quick as we want in some cases from the user perspective.
+  7. Network is heterogeneous
+- What are the problem that does solved by Cloud computing?
+  1. Scalability and elastic scaling
+  2. Easier software deployment process through snapshots/scripted deployments
+  3. More tools has been offered, including load balancer.
+  4. Geospatially distributed and easy to migrate applications